 SUICIDE: Death because of a purposeful action to end one's own life.
 ACCIDENT: Death, other than natural, where there is no evidence of intent.
 HOMICIDE: Death resulting from injuries inflicted by another person.
 UNDETERMINED: Manner assigned when after a thorough investigation there is insufficient evidence, or conflicting/ equivocal information (especially about intent), to assign a specific manner.
-2017 STATISTICS There were 2,329 deaths reported to the Charleston County Coroner's Office in 2017.
-Of those deaths, 1,955 were classified as "Natural" deaths, 246 were classified as "Accident"; 58 were classified as "Suicide"; 52 were classified as "Homicide"; and 18 were classified with an "Undetermined" manner.
-In addition to these death investigations, the Coroner's Office received 2,650 requests for other services: 17 cases of recovered bones (4 human and 13 non-human); 2,552 requests for a cremation permit which requires deputy review; 26 requests to make a death notification to next-of-kin by other jurisdictions; 55 cases were preliminarily investigated via telephone inquiries which subsequently were turned over to other jurisdictions due to their having jurisdiction in the case.

-The grand total of all requests for services plus death investigations was 4,979.
-Other statistics:
+2018 STATISTICS There were 2,286 deaths reported to the Charleston County Coroner's Office in 2018.
+Regarding those deaths, 1,886 were classified as "Natural" deaths, 264 were classified as "Accident"; 73 were classified as "Suicide"; 50 were classified as "Homicide"; and 13 were classified with an "Undetermined" manner.
+In addition to these deaths, the Coroner's Office had involvement to various degrees with 2,698 requests for services which included: 16 cases of recovered bones (3 human and 13 non-human); 2,607 requests for a cremation permit which requires deputy review; 40 requests to make a death notification to next-of-kin by other jurisdictions; 34 cases were preliminarily investigated via telephone inquiries which subsequently were turned over to other jurisdictions due to their having jurisdiction in the case.
+There was one (non-death) agency assist case with law enforcement.
+The Coroner's Office was not involved in any exhumations in 2018.
+The grand total of all requests for services plus death investigations was 4,984.
+Other statistics include:

+Full autopsy: 416 cases

+In-House Autopsies began November 2018: 23

+Contracted Autopsies at MUSC: 393

+Number of external exams ordered: 26

-Autopsied cases: 413 Deceased transports to morgue: 405 Number of external exams ordered: 19 Number of hospital autopsies under coroner jurisdiction: 0 Toxicology tests ordered: 417 Unidentified decedents: 0 Donor referrals, organ donation and tissue donation: 27 Exhumations: 0 Unclaimed: 9 2017 "HOMICIDE" STATISTICS
+Number of partial/limited autopsies ordered: 1

+Number of hospital autopsies under coroner jurisdiction: 0 known

+Deceased transports to morgue: 427 Deceases transported for storage only: 97

+Toxicology tests ordered: 441 Unidentified decedents: 0

+Exhumations: 0 Unclaimed: 12

+Donor referrals, organ donation and tissue donation statistics from Sharing Hope SC:

+Release for organ donation: 63

+Release for tissue: 63 Organ donors: 17 Tissue donors: 9

+2018 "HOMICIDE" STATISTICS

 The manner of death is classified as a "Homicide" when it results from injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
 The Coroner's Office is not responsible for determining if a homicide was justified or not and classifies those deaths as "Homicides" in these statistics.
 In addition, a death is classified as a "Homicide" regardless of the length of time between an incident causing injuries that results in death which can be attributed to those injuries.
 South Carolina Code of Laws section 16-3-5 states "A person who causes bodily injury which results in the death of the victim is not criminally responsible for the victim's death and must not be prosecuted for a homicide offense if at least three years intervene between the injury and the death of the victim."
 This three-year window does not apply to the classification of "manner of death" as long as the death can be attributed to the injuries inflicted by another person or inflicted on another by one's grossly reckless behavior.
 Vehicular collisions, occurring in circumstances of reckless driving or driving under the influence, are NOT included in this category but are counted in the traffic collision statistics under the manner - Accident.
-In 2017, there were 52 deaths classified as "Homicide" in Charleston County.
-Fortyfour were due to firearm injuries.
-Of the eight remaining deaths, 5 were caused by stabbing; 2 were due to blunt force trauma, and one death was due to blunt and sharp force trauma.
+In 2018, there were 50 deaths classified with a manner of "Homicide" in Charleston County.
+Thirty-nine (39) were due to firearm wounds.
+Of the eleven remaining deaths, eight were caused by blunt force trauma, and three deaths were due to sharp force trauma.